itoshkov/itoshkov.github.io/git-tutorial.md

 ## Branches

 So far our versions are named sequentially `c0`, `c1`, `c2` and so on.
-Also, only this order tells us that `c2` was created from `c1`, and that `c1` was created from `c0`.
+And order is the only thing that tells us that `c2` was created from `c1`, and that `c1` was created from `c0`.
 That's good enough for linear development, but is very insufficient for branching development.

-So what are branches and why do we need them?
+But what are branches and why do we need them?
 Suppose that we have released `c2` in the world, and are working on new features.
 We have created new commits `c3` and `c4`, but overall the feature is not ready yet.

 While we are working on it, we receive complaints about some major problem in `c2`.
 And our customers can't wait for us to finish with our new feature.
 They